christian-fei/christian-fei.github.io-pandoc/about.md

 permalink: /about/
 ---

-i think... my name is christian.
+my name is christian.

-i think... i work as a developer in an agile team at [xpeppers](http://xpeppers.com/) in trento, italy.
+i work as a developer in an agile team at [xpeppers](http://xpeppers.com/) in trento, italy.

-i think... i like web development and [open source](https://github.com/christian-fei).
+i like web development and [open source](https://github.com/christian-fei).

-i think... i'm way into simple and stupid things.
+i'm way into simple and stupid things.

-i think... i swear a lot.
+i swear a lot.

-i think... therefore i am not.
+> i think... therefore i am a hipster.

 # i'm currently

 - ~~attending a 'javascript developer' course at <a href="http://www.redoddity.it/courses/fse-javascript-developer/" class="imp" target="_blank">redoddity</a> in bolzano~~
 - ~~doing an internship at <a href="http://xpeppers.com">xpeppers</a>~~
 - improving and learning everyday at [xpeppers](http://xpeppers.com)